ghostlandr/headfirstdesignpatterns/README.md

 ```

 and by doing so, you gain access to a few lifecycle hooks for the function and you can run your decorator before,
-during(?), or after the function you're wrapping is called.
-In our code's case I guess we're running our code
+during(?), or after the function, you're wrapping is called.
+In our code's case, I guess we're running our code
-after, since we call the wrapped function and then add our own text.
+after since we call the wrapped function and then add our own text.
+However, since we are wrapping something,
+we could call the wrapped functions whenever we want.

 One of the things they admit to in this chapter is that this _is_ a bit cumbersome.
 They say this will be helped
 a bit when we start learning the Factory pattern in the next chapter.
-In my mind the main takeaway from this
+In my mind, the main takeaway from this
 chapter is that you should program to an interface, not a concrete implementation.
 In go-land, this means you
 should program to an interface, not a concrete struct.
 This enables you to do all kinds of things (dependency
 injection and testing come to mind first), but I hadn't really grasped the real "why" until reading this chapter